 Pesto is a quintessential spring and summer recipe.

 Fresh basil, arugula, spinach, and watercress are emerald greens that can be used as the base for this vibrant sauce.

 Peppery watercress and citrusy bright lemon are the superstars of this luxurious watercress pesto pasta recipe.

 Create pesto by blending.
 Together watercress, pine nuts, garlic, olive oil, lemon juice, and parmesan.

 Wake up to a wholesome, delicious breakfast and wonderfully smelling house thanks to the slow-cooker granola bars.

 You can’t get healthier than that with ingredients like rolled oats, flax meal, coconut butter, chia seeds, dates, and shredded coconut.

 Absolutely perfect for the bikini season.
-Granola bars are chewy, slightly sweet and an unbeatable combination when paired with a fresh cup of morning coffee.
+Granola bars are chewy, slightly sweet, and unbeatable when paired with a fresh cup of morning coffee.